simap/pixelblaze/README.troubleshooting.md

 The first thing to check is making sure a Pixelblaze has power.
 A small blue LED should be illuminated or blinking when power is present.

+To see if it might be a power quality issue, connect a Pixelblaze directly to a computer's USB port _by itself_ : No LED strip, no expansion board, and no USB hub between computer and Pixelblaze.

-For extra precision, use a volt meter to verify 3.3 volts are being delivered to the ESP module.
+If a volt meter is available, use it to verify 3.3 volts are correctly delivered to the ESP module.

 # Runtime Logging